-Costal sabkha is salt-encrusted desert close to the coast covering wide expanses.
+Coastal sabkha is salt-encrusted desert close to the coast covering wide expanses.
 It is devoid of vegetation due to the high salinity of the substrate.
 Halophytes, however, may occur where there is a thin carpeting of sand on the surface.
-The distribution of this habitat type can be found from the Western Region with the border of Abu Dhabi and Saudi Arabia, where is follows the coast to the Abu Dhabi / Dubai border.
-The largest, most continuous area of this habitat is found from Abu Dhabi city mainland, to Khasifah, however, other large expanses of this habitat type can also be found in the far Western Region, near the Saudi Arabia border.
+The majority of this habitat type is found with Abu Dhabi Emirate, with some found along the Dubai coast and north to the Sharjah border.
+The main distribution of this habitat type can be found from the western region with the border of Abu Dhabi and Saudi Arabia, where is follows the coast to the Abu Dhabi / Dubai border.
+The largest, most continuous area of this habitat is found from Abu Dhabi city mainland, to Khasifah, however, other large expanses of this habitat type can also be found in the far western region, near the Saudi Arabia border.